pwmt/pwmt.github.io/content/projects/zathura/download.md

 ## Changelog
 Here you can view the changes between the different versions:

+### 0.2.3 (2013/05/17)
+* LRU caching algorithm
+* Bisect functionality
+* Allow negative offsets
+* Option --page to open at the specified page
+* Scale vertical/horizontal scrolling in respect to the buffer
+* Add statusbar-basename option
+* Implement colors for 'Loading...'-text
+* Don't render same page multiple times
+* Use libmagic if available
+* Some other bug fixes and updated translations

 ### 0.2.2 (2013/01/20)
 * Implemented jumplist (^o, ^i)